Feb 24, 2017 Post By: Children's Health

-Be safe in the sun this summer because a few blistering sunburns in childhood can double a person’s lifetime chances of developing serious forms of skin cancer.
+Keep your family safe in the sun because a few blistering burns in childhood can double a person’s lifetime chances of developing serious forms of skin cancer.
 Visit EWG's Guide to Sunscreens to find out more sun safety tips and what sunscreens are best for you and your children’s needs.